How to move Android apps or music to your SD card

 Use a File Manager to move music, photos and other media onto your SD card

 The best solution to move media files such as music, pictures, videos or audiobooks to an SD card to free up some space on your device is to use a file manager.
-Here you have two options: using a file manager on your mobile device, or plugging in your Android phone into your computer and using a Android File transfer on Mac or the regular File Explorer on Windows.
+Here you have two options: using a file manager on your mobile device, or plugging in your Android phone into your computer and using an Android File Transfer on Mac or the regular File Explorer on Windows.

 Move files without connecting to a computer